-The taxpayer is not required to sign the paper copy of Form CT-1040, Form CT-1040 NR/PY if all appropriate signatures are included on the signature document.
+The taxpayer is not required to sign the paper copy of Form CT-1040, Form CT-1040EZ, or Form CT-1040 NR/PY if all appropriate signatures are included on the signature document.
 DRS will process properly submitted paper returns on a priority basis.